thinframe/karma/README.md

     bash bin/thinframe-installer

 From this point on, you can use the `thinframe` command in each karma project folder that you have.
+Otherwise, you can use `bin/thinframe` instead of `thinframe`.

 ##Usage